Semiclassical estimates for measure potentials on the real line: Introduction and statement of results

-where $\| V\| \defeq |V|(\R)$, with $|V|$ the total variation of $V$. \end{theorem} \begin{remark} In the case that $E > 0$ is fixed independent of $h$, and we restrict $h \in (0,1]$, the constant \eqref{C} is bounded from above by the more succinct expression
+where $\{V^+, V^-\}$ is the Jordan decomposition of $V$ (see, e.g., \cite[Theorem 3.4]{fo}). \end{theorem} \begin{remark} In the case that $E > 0$ is fixed independent of $h$, and we restrict $h \in (0,1]$, the constant \eqref{C} is bounded from above by the more succinct expression

 \end{remark}

 Two consequences of Theorem \ref{meas Carleman est thm} are the absence of positive eigenvalues of $P$, and a weighted limiting absorption resolvent bound.